rwblickhan/astro-rwblickhan.org/src/content/logs/books-2026.md

 23. _Carthage Must Be Destroyed: The Rise and Fall of an Ancient Civilization_, Richard Miles
 24. _The House in the Cerulean Sea_, TJ Klune
 25. _Infinite Jest_, David Foster Wallace
+26. _Don’t Call It Art: 10 Ways to Create Like A Kid Again_, Austin Kleon

 ## Skimmed / DNF